 Certain of our technologies and solutions are certified or designated by the DHS as Qualified Anti-Terrorism Technologies under the SAFETY Act.
 The SAFETY Act provides important legal liability protections for providers of qualified anti-terrorism products and services.
 Under the SAFETY Act, technology providers may apply to the DHS for coverage of the products and services.
 If granted coverage, such providers receive certain legal protections against product liability, professional liability and certain other claims that could arise following an act of terrorism.
 While we believe our applicable technologies and solutions will continue to meet with the approval of the DHS's SAFETY Act office, we cannot be sure that the SAFETY Act certification and designation will be timely renewed, or at all, in the future.
 Additionally, we do not enjoy coverage for every service we provide.
 In addition, the terms of the SAFETY Act coverage decisions awarded to us by the DHS contain conditions and requirements that we may not be able to continue to satisfy in the future.
-If the DHS limits availability of SAFETY Act coverage for a particular service, or delays in making decisions about whether to grant us coverage, we may become exposed to legal claims that the SAFETY Act was otherwise designed to prevent.
+If the DHS limits availability of SAFETY Act coverage or the scope of any coverage previously awarded to us, denies us coverage or suspends or terminates our coverage for a particular service, or delays in making decisions about whether to grant us coverage, we may become exposed to legal claims that the SAFETY Act was otherwise designed to prevent.